 Living: What is the effectiveness as well as the advantages and disadvantages of the options above?

 Dr. Nunziato: The advantages and effectiveness of the options above can differ depending on each woman’s unique needs.

 I recommend setting up a separate appointment with your gynecologist to discuss your best birth control options.
-Myself and my fellow gynecologists at Carilion spend a great deal of time trying to tailor birth control to fit a patient’s symptoms, desires and long-term goals.
+At Carilion, we spend a great deal of time trying to tailor birth control to fit a patient’s symptoms, desires and long-term goals.

 We also often talk in terms of perfect use efficacy versus practical use efficacy, so it is an important conversation to have with your gynecologist.

 If a patient desires birth control pills but forgets to take the pills two to three times a week, besides facing unwanted side effects, the ability for the birth control to block fertilization or control your cycle is much lower.